 “What you have here is a rarity.
 A special, one-of-a-kind ale that is only made once a year.
 Sometimes that’s all.
 Forever.
 No more.
 Nada.
 Limited-time only.
 You never know what you’re gonna get.
 But you can be sure it’ll be damn tasty.”

 (Editors note: we’ve stockpiled enough Founders Nemesis 2009 to review it every year or so to see how it is developing, aging and changing.
 Feel free to read through from the one-year tasting to the most recent review.
-However, if you’d like to jump around, be our guest, and read more about Founders Nemesis 2009 after one year, two years, three years and four years in the cellar.)
+However, if you’d like to jump around, be our guest, and read more about Founders Nemesis 2009 after one year, two years, three years, four years and six years in the cellar.)

 Ryan: This was the first release in Founders Nemesis series, a yearly one-off batch of brews that promises to be big, unique and hard to find.

 This particular offering was a maple bourbon barrel aged wheatwine.
 Go ahead and wrap your mind around that one.
 Founders brewed a wheatwine that was then aged for nine months in barrels that once housed bourbon and then maple syrup.
 These barrels were used to make, what I would presume to be, some very tasty bourbon maple syrup in northern Michigan.